- Demo Submission Deadline: May 16th, 2018

-Your extended abstract should be submitted by May 16th to the Conference Submission System, using the SigCHI Extended Abstracts format.
+Your extended abstract should be submitted by May 16th to the New Precision Conference System, using the SigCHI Extended Abstracts format.
 Submissions do not need to be anonymous.
 The submission should include 2 separate documents:

 - Document 1: maximum of six-page description (including figures) of the demonstrated system, max 4 MB.
 If the system has been demonstrated before, describe if there are any changes to the proposed demo.